Tutankhamun: Physical appearance

 The appearance of ancient Egyptians, especially Tutankhamun, has remained an area of inquiry and debate.
-Tutankhamun was of slight build; his mummy measured approximately 167 cm tall.
-Analysis of the clothing found in his tomb, particularly the dimensions of his loincloths and belts suggest that he had a narrow waist and rounded hips.
+Tutankhamun was of lean slender build.
+His mummy measured approximately 167 cm tall, which was on the taller side of average for a man of this time period.
+Analysis of the clothing found in his tomb, particularly the dimensions of his loincloths and belts suggest that he had a narrower waist and rounder hips.
+However, as a section of his left pelvis is missing, there has not been skeletal confirmation.

 Multiple attempts have been made to reconstruct a computerized image of Tutankhamun's face, and there has been one attempt at reconstructing imagery of his full figure.
 Reconstructions have repeatedly incited controversy upon release.

 Facial appearance

 In 1983, forensic artist Betty Pat Gatliff, alongside forensic anthropologist Clyde Snow, developed a reconstruction image of Tutankhamun's face from a plaster cast of his skull.

 In 2005, an extensively media-covered study by the Egyptian Supreme Council of Antiquities and National Geographic employed three different research teams (Egyptian, French, and American) to develop a facial image using CT scans of his skull.
 The Egyptian and French teams were informed that their subject was Tutankhamun, while the American team was not informed who the subject was, thereby working blindly.
 Results were generally similar, although the reconstruction did not resemble effigy artifacts of Tutankhamun.
 The depiction sparked controversy, particularly for its skin color, which also did not resemble painted effigies of Tutankhamun, such as the Head of Nefertem artifact or the mannequin artifact.
 Throughout the years, the image's light-skinned representation has ignited numerous picketing protests outside multiple Tutankhamun exhibits that included the depiction.
 Terry Garcia, executive vice president for mission programs for National Geographic in response to protests purported that Tutankhamun's exact skin tone is unknown and that they aimed for a middle skin tone.

 In 2007, amidst more exhibition protests, anthropologist Nina Jablonski addressed what an educated guess of Tutankhamun's skin tone might be:

 "Our best guess is that he was neither lily white nor ebony black.
 He was probably somewhere in between...
 When we look at the representation of the Egyptian royalty on the walls of tombs, we see a range of sort of moderate, tan-colored skin on the royalty.
 This probably is a fairly close approximation of what skin color these people actually had."